kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 The fact that the applicant was unable to detect that Rony is the interviewer means there’s something wrong with the applicant's ability to pay attention.

+Whenever I go to interviews and meetings, I avoid listening to music and audio books because I want to pay attention to what's happening.

+I am listening to the conversations around me.

+I am listening to what is happening inside the office.

+I am observing what is happening and taking important notes that I can use for later.

+Remember that one important trait of senior management is that they should be goal oriented.

+The applicant's goal is to get a job.

+The applicant already passed the different stages and has likely been to the site several times.

+The applicant should be aware of his surroundings and who the people are.

+It's casual Friday.

+He should have noticed that more people are in less formal attire.

+The applicant should have opened the conversation with:

+It seems to be casual Friday today.

+I like how the management in this company are aiming for a more work life balance.

+Not looking at the person talking to you, stepping away amd getting a magazine is the universal non-verbal way to communicate "don't talk to me" isn't.

+Alternatively, the applicant could have easily deflected the questions properly.

+Yes.
+I'm an applicant.
+What about you?

+If the applicant used the opporunity to gather information about what's happening on the ground, he may have performed better during his interview.

 ## Broken Communication Skills:

 Call center agents in sales, customer service and tech support knows that how you communicate is more important than the words that you use to communicate.